-To be honest, I dont think that Berettas are that much worse than Browning's.
 The Beretta 6xx models that I have shouldered don't have the same stock height as I am used to and so I have to adjust to the gun, to get me to fit it.
 That just reinforces the view that the Brownings are the better gun, for me.
-Other folks will have the exact opposite experience and they will be fiercely loyal to their Berettas.
+Other folks will have the exact opposite experience and they will be fiercely loyal to their Berettas or Baikals or whatever.
 Maybe it's a bit like the team you support, you grow up supporting Wasps, short of brain damage you are never going to switch to support Saracens.
 What matters most, of course, is the fit of the gun, not the badge on the side.
-Of course if that badge is a Buckmark rather than a Trident then you are doubly blessed.
+Of course if your gun fits you well and has a Buckmark rather than a Trident badge then you are doubly blessed.
 Sorry couldn't resist that.

 I graduated to a Miroku cos I thought I'd shoot some trap, that urge resulted in an second hand MK38, 32in barrels and choked ¾ and full.
 It had an adjustable stock, so with it set to as close to perfection for me as I could manage, i.e. pretty much as low and as central as possible, I tended to use that gun for everything.
 It also helped that I have had a couple of lessons from a world champion shot who encouraged me to stick with the Miroku – if you've been around UK shooting for a few years you will know who that is.
 Eventually The MK38 got 'Teagued' so it now goes out with half and skeet or half and quarter (I can't remember which).